mariobox/mariosanchez.org-metalsmith/src/stack.md

 <img src="http://66.media.tumblr.com/4a096d78507ad9616c947ff35e449b17/tumblr_obza4vDzSq1qz7ur9o2_540.jpg" class="roundnew" alt="home computer">

-These are the tools I'm currently using for my web development training:
+These are the tools I'm currently using for web development:

 - **Computer**: Toshiba Satellite C55 (less than $300 at any store in the US).
 I also have an older Toshiba Satellite that I use to experiment: recently, I wiped out the hard drive and [installed Ubuntu](../ubuntu/).
 - **Operating System**: Windows 8.1